 The Portal is a flexible framework that provides access to data contained in Cora PPM to a wider audience.

-The Portal has multiple applications, for example it is used by local and national Government agencies as a means of displaying project information to the public.
+The Portal has multiple applications, for example, it is used by local and national government agencies as a means of displaying project information to the public.
 Similarly in the Healthcare sector, IT Departments use the Portal to display project information securely outside of Cora PPM.
-For Life Sciences, it has been a useful tool for capturing project ideas and for pipeline management.
-It can also be used to share information with external engineering and construction contractors, and as a C-level Dashboard for EPMO operations.
+Within Life Sciences, it has been a useful tool for capturing project ideas and for pipeline management.
+It can also be used to share information with external engineering and construction contractors, and as a C-level Dashboard for Enterprise PMO operations.

 Today I will look at how the Portal can be used to manage the Project Request process.